knyete/Micropython-scheduler/syncom/README.md

 # Communication between MicroPython hardware boards

-This is intended for a somewhat specialised situation where two devices, each running MicroPython, need to communicate and a UART cannot be used.
-An example is where one end of the link is an ESP8266 board.
-While this has one bidirectional UART, this may be in use either as a REPL console or for other puposes.
+This provides for communication between two devices, each running MicroPython, where a UART cannot be used.
+An example is where one device is an ESP8266 board.
+While this has one bidirectional UART, this may be in use either as a REPL console, for viewing debug output, or for other puposes.

 It is intended for use in asynchronous programs.
 Currently it uses usched.
-When (u)asyncio develops to the extent that it can work fast enough, I will produce a port.

 The module offers a bidirectional full duplex communication channel between two hardware devices.
 Its unit of communication is an arbitrary Python object making for simple application.
 Physically it uses a 4-wire interface.
 It is designed to run on devices with minimal features and makes no assumptions about processing performance.
-If each device has two pins which can be used for output, and two for input, it should work.
+If each device has two pins which can be used for output, and two for input, and is capable of running the scheduler it should work.

 ## Example usage